Red velvet brownies are a spin on red velvet cake. Moist, fudgy brownies, with a pop of red food coloring and white chocolate frosting.

-Red Velvet cake has got to be my number one guilty pleasure.
-Not sure what it is, but it's the one dessert I will no pass up - even if that means sacrificing the main course just to make sure there's room.
-I know its chocolate cake with food coloring (lots and lots of food coloring) but something magic takes place when the red dye is added and the cake is baked to perfection.
+Red velvet cake has got to be my number one guilty pleasure.
+Not sure what it is, but it's the one dessert I will not pass up - even if that means sacrificing the main course just to make sure there's room.
+I know its chocolate cake with food coloring (lots and lots of food coloring), but something magical takes place when the red dye is added and the cake is baked to perfection.

 For the brownies:

 - ¼ teaspoon salt

 - ½ teaspoon vanilla extract